chhjel/HealthCheck/README.md

         return Task.FromResult(details);
     }

-    // Analyze item on insertion and optionally manually from the interface.
+    // Analyze is called when adding items through the default service and base stream, and optionally manually from the interface.
     // Use to categorize using tags, skip inserting if not needed etc. protected override Task<HCDataRepeaterItemAnalysisResult> AnalyzeItemAsync(MyStreamItem item, bool isManualAnalysis = false)
     {